Blog

 Bent County, Colorado is in USDA Hardiness Zone 6a.
 The average last spring frost is April 29 and first fall frost is October 9.

-Bent County County sits in USDA Zone 6a.
+Bent County sits in USDA Zone 6a.
 Basil grows reliably in zones 4a through 11b, so it's a good fit here.

-Can Basil grow in Bent County County's climate?
+Can Basil grow in Bent County's climate?

 🌱